Reel Connections uses film, music and the creative arts to connect people, groups and communities across Norfolk and the

-Since graduating from Norwich University of the Arts with a BA in Visual Studies in 2010, they have worked at Cinema City in Norwich as Education Officer for their educational charity Cinema City Education.
-From 2017-2019 they were with the Norfolk & Norwich Festival working on their Festival Bridge programme.
+Since graduating from Norwich University of the Arts with a BA in Visual Studies in 2010, Milly has worked as Education Officer for the educational charity Cinema City Education, with Norfolk & Norwich Festival on their Festival Bridge programme, and as a Producer for the yearly Young Norfolk Arts Festival.
+They are currently studying for an MA in Gender Studies at the University of East Anglia.